FastRabbitON/MyResumeCV/README.md

 * [Contact](#contact)

 ## General Information
-Resume website that show all my projects and skills.
+Resume website that show my projects, skills and general information about my.

 ## Technologies Used
 - HTML
 - CSS
 - JavaScript
+- React

 ## Change Log
 - 20-11-2022: First version;
 - 11-12-2022: Resize optimization;
-- 18-12-2022: Add new subdomain for all [projects](https://srv49151.seohost.com.pl/projects.html);
+- 0-.06-2023: Redesigning the page and rewriting it to React

 ## Project Status
 The website under development.